Secchu/QABootcamp/AWSDemos/LambdaAuthorizer/Readme.md

 Project
 =======
-This is a project is a Lambda Authorizer using the custom authorization scheme The project enables you to add security to your API Lambda Functions.
+This project is a Lambda Authorizer that uses the custom authorization scheme to authorizing API Gateway requests and authorizes users stored in a dynamodb table.
+Passwords in the dynamodb table are encrypted.
+The project enables you to add security to your API Lambda Functions.

 You will need to publish your own API Lambda functions and add this project to your solution.
 When published correctly the API Gatway will validate the users credentials and issue a valid JWT token for 5 minutes.
 If authorized it will return the appropiate access policy.